Qwiso/SNHardcorePlus/README.md

-WaterStart | 40.0 | the value of water you respawn with FoodDrainMultiplier | 1.0 | the rate of drain on the player's food supply WaterDrainMultiplier | 1.0 | the rate of drain on the player's water supply EnergyDrainMultiplier | 1.0 | the rate of energy consumed by most electrical systems OxygenDrainMultiplier | 1.0 | the rate of oxygen consumption of the player StarvationDamageMultiplier | 25.0 | 25 is the default value in the game's code. adjust accordingly DehydrationDamageMultiplier | 25.0 | 25 is the default value in the game's code. adjust accordingly
+WaterStart | 40.0 | the value of water you respawn with FoodDrainMultiplier | 1.0 | the rate of drain on the player's food supply WaterDrainMultiplier | 1.0 | the rate of drain on the player's water supply OxygenDrainMultiplier | 1.0 | the rate of oxygen consumption of the player PrawnSeamothPowerDrainMultiplier | 1.0 | power usage for prawn and seamoth HandToolsPowerDrainMultiplier | 1.0 | power usage for handheld tools StarvationDamageMultiplier | 25.0 | 25 is the default value in the game's code. adjust accordingly DehydrationDamageMultiplier | 25.0 | 25 is the default value in the game's code. adjust accordingly